Sohni Mahiwal (1984 film): Plot

 The story is set in Punjab, where a rich trader named Mirza Izzat Beg arrives with his caravan from Bukhara (Uzbekistan).
 He stops in a town located on the banks of the Chenab river where he meets Sohni, the beautiful daughter of a potter named Tulla.
 Sohni runs a shop where she sells her family's pottery.
 Izzat Beg is instantly smitten with her and, just to get a chance to see her, he buys pots and mugs from her every day.
 Sohni is also attracted to him, and their love begins to blossom.
 To stay close to her, Izzat Beg decides to stay behind and not return to Bukhara with his caravan.
 He takes on the job of a servant in Tulla's house, herding their buffaloes, and soon earns the nickname – Mahiwal, which means buffalo herder.

 Their love becomes a scandal in the community, as it's unacceptable for a girl from the potter community to be with an outsider.
 To end the relationship, Sohni's parents quickly arrange her marriage to another potter.
 Distraught and helpless, Sohni is forcefully married off and sent to her husband's home.
 Mahiwal becomes a hermit and finds a small hut on the other side of the Chenab river, across from Sohni's new home.

 Despite the physical separation, their love endures.
 Every night, under the cover of darkness, Mahiwal comes to the riverside.
-Sohni, using a hard-baked earthenware pot for flotation, swims across the treacherous river to meet him.
+Sohni, using a Ghada (hard-baked earthenware pot) for flotation, swims across the treacherous river to meet him.
 Their secret rendezvous are filled with love and devotion.
 It is said that once, when Mahiwal couldn't catch a fish for Sohni, he cut a piece of flesh from his own thigh to roast for her.
 When Sohni discovered this, her love for him grew even stronger.

 The whispers of their clandestine meetings eventually reach Sohni's family.
 Her evil sister-in-law follows her and discovers where Sohni hides her earthenware pot.
-Filled with malice and a desire to end the affair, the sister-in-law replaces the hard-baked pot with an unbaked one, which looks identical.
-The next night, Sohni, unaware of the trap, uses the unbaked pot to cross the river.
-The pot dissolves in the water, and Sohni begins to drown.
+Filled with malice and a desire to end the affair, the sister-in-law replaces the hard-baked ghada with an unbaked one, which looks identical.
+The next night, Sohni, unaware of the trap, uses the unbaked ghada to cross the river.
+The Ghada dissolves in the water, and Sohni begins to drown.
 From the other side of the river, Mahiwal sees her in distress and jumps in to save her.
 The strong currents of the Chenab river claim both their lives, and the lovers are reunited in death.